-- · Only classified students enrolled in courses applicable to their primary educational major are eligible for financial assistance. - · Students must maintain a cumulative and current grade point average (GPA) of at least 2.0 - · A student must complete at least 70% of all credits attempted at the end of each semester.
+- Only classified students enrolled in courses applicable to their primary educational major are eligible for financial assistance. - Students must maintain a cumulative and current grade point average (GPA) of at least 2.0. - A student must maintain a pace of progress of earning at least 67% of all cumulative credits attempted.

-Eligibility Limitation/Timeframe
+Eligibility Limitations/ Timeframe

-· Students will be allowed financial aid for an equivalent of 150% of the number of credits required for their degree/certificate.
+- Student's must complete their educational objectives within a reasonable timeframe. - Students will be allowed financial aid for an equivalent of 150% of the number of credits required for their degree /certificate.

 Example: An Associate of Arts (AA) degree requires 60 credits.
 A student is eligible to receive aid for a total of 90 credits.